QuiltMC/rfcs/specification/0051-qsl-versioning.md

 The `minor` number should always start at `0`, and will increment every time a module/library is updated with backwards-compatible changes.
 It is reset when the `major` number changes.

 The `patch` number should always start at `0`, and will increment every time a module/library is updated to fix bugs in a backwards-compatible manner.
-This should not cover the case of a port as [the metadata][#metdata-content] already gives enough information.
+This should not cover the case of a port as [the metadata](#metdata-content) already gives enough information.

 ### Version qualifier